salmanbao/FabricWebApp/README.md

 make rm-node-modules
 ```

-deletes the node_modules directory of the web server (the directory in which the node.js dependencies of
+deletes the node_modules directory of the web server (in particular, the `artifacts_webserver_homedir_node_modules` volume).
-the web server are stored).
 This can be executed only if the services are not up.

 And finally,